 It’s important to remember that fluctuation is normal.
 You can’t be pro-active and motivated 100% of the time, nor can you expect your employees to be.
 It’s often a steady flow and balance of work-life that is needed to ensure that you can stay motivated at work for the most part.

-However, just because dips and rises in motivation are common within the workplace, it doesn’t necessarily mean that you should ignore it.
+However, research shows just because dips and rises in motivation are common within the workplace, it doesn’t necessarily mean that you should ignore it.
 Sometimes a lost motivation at work should be cause for alarm bells.
 Trying to figure out and understand why you are feeling deflated is the first step in defusing the situation.

 If you are a manager wondering why your employees have a lack of motivation at work, then you should be looking into your organisation.
 A recent survey of 2,000 UK employees suggests that 25% of employees who are poorly motivated at work said they have no career progression, whilst almost the same percentage (24%) said their organisation does not give regular rewards or recognition.

 So, what actually are the main reasons an employee might lack motivation at work?
 And how can you fix it long term?

 Your Willpower Has Run Out

 Relying solely on willpower is a dangerous move.
 Willpower is a wonderful thing and helps you accomplish tasks efficiently.
 But when you feel a bit burnt out and are lacking willpower, you often need something else that will power you through.
 You should be searching for deeper meaning and motivation in your work rather than relying on willpower alone to get the job done.